jennyd77/WorkSiteSafety/README.md

 Run the following command to create .lst (list) and .idx (index) files for the dataset:<br/>
 python im2rec.py --list --recursive --train-ratio 0.95 dataset images

-Note: If you want to check how many images are in your dataset, use the following command:<br/>
+Note: If you want to check how many images are in your dataset, use one of the following commands:<br/>
-wc -l dataset_train.lst
+Linux/MAC: wc -l dataset\_train.lst<br>
+Windows: findstr "." dataset\_train.lst | find /c/v ""<br>

 Once complete, run the following command to create the recordio files which will be used as input for training our model:<br/>
 python im2rec.py --resize 224 dataset images